hbarrocas/cuatro/README.md

 # cuatro
-A game of falling blocks where the number four is key
+A game of falling blocks where the number four is key.
+In case you ask, yes, it is a clone of Tetr!s, but due to copyright law, this tribute to one of the great classics of computer gaming had to be renamed.
+With this project I seek no commercial value and I think it won't affect the profits of the big owner corporation even by half a bees.. hair.

 ## Preface (before you criticise my code)